Bow Back Rivers: Navigation

-The Act of 1767 had specified points on the river at which tolls could be collected, but had made no mention of tolls for use of Bow Creek, Bow Back Rivers, or the section of the navigation between Bow tidal gates and Old Ford, and these had remained toll-free.
-An Act of Parliament obtained on 14 August 1850 allowed the trustees to build a pound lock at Bow tidal gates.
-To prevent opposition from the bargees, the Act had formalised the freedom from tolls on the Bow River section.
+The River Lee Navigation Act 1767 had specified points on the river at which tolls could be collected, but had made no mention of tolls for use of Bow Creek, Bow Back Rivers, or the section of the navigation between Bow tidal gates and Old Ford, and these had remained toll-free.
+An act of Parliament, the Lee Navigation Improvement Act 1850 (13 & 14 Vict. c. cix), obtained on 14 August 1850 allowed the trustees to build a pound lock at Bow tidal gates.
+To prevent opposition from the bargees, the act had formalised the freedom from tolls on the Bow River section.
 Once the lock was built, however, the trustees charged a toll for using it.
 This was unpopular, but there was still the option of using the tidal gates at certain states of the tide, which did not incur a toll.
-A clause to authorise the lock toll was deleted by Parliament from a subsequent Act of 1868, and it was still the case in 1977 that a charge was made for using the lock but not for using the gates.
+A clause to authorise the lock toll was deleted by Parliament from a subsequent act, the Lee Conservancy Act 1868 (31 & 32 Vict. c. cliv), and it was still the case in 1977 that a charge was made for using the lock but not for using the gates.

 By 1821, Stratford was served by a number of wharves, some located on the Lea and others on the Channelsea River or other branches.
 In addition to wharves for general goods, some specifically handled timber, chalk, stone, coal, or wheat.
 Several of the factories and mills had private wharves.
 By this date, a dock had been built near Bow Bridge to the south of the High Street.
 It was about 80 by 50 yd, and was connected to the river by its own channel.
 It was initially called Stratford Dock, later becoming Meggs Dock and was probably constructed by the Middlesex and Essex Turnpike Trust.
 Half of it had been filled in by 1896, and the rest by 1920.

 In the 1860s, the income from the navigation had dropped, as a result of attempts to compete against the railways, but economies were made, and capital works continued.
-The lock at Lea Bridge was removed, and replaced by Old Ford Lock further to the south, which was built to take 100-ton barges, rather than the 40-ton barges specified by an Act of 1805.
+The lock at Lea Bridge was removed, and replaced by Old Ford Lock further to the south, which was built to take 100-ton barges, rather than the 40-ton barges specified by the Lee Navigation Improvement Act 1805 (45 Geo.
+3. c. lxix).
 Although the original Lee trustees, and after 1868 the Conservators of the River Lee, were officially responsible for the Bow Back Rivers, there was little incentive to maintain them, since they did not generate any revenue.
 Nor could they be closed, since they allowed surplus water from the upper river to reach the Thames, without causing flooding.